* This is the Consumer Version. *

 Typical Structure of a Nerve Cell

 Nerves that connect the brain with the eyes, ears, nose, and throat and with various parts of the head, neck, and trunk are called cranial nerves.
-There are 12 pairs of them (see Overview of the Cranial Nerves).
+There are 12 pairs of them (see page Overview of the Cranial Nerves).

 Nerves that connect the spinal cord with other parts of the body are called spinal nerves.
 The brain communicates with most of the body through the spinal nerves.
-There are 31 pairs of them, located at intervals along the length of the spinal cord (see Overview of Spinal Cord Disorders).
+There are 31 pairs of them, located at intervals along the length of the spinal cord (see page Overview of Spinal Cord Disorders).
 Several cranial nerves and most spinal nerves are involved in both the somatic and autonomic parts of the peripheral nervous system.

 Spinal nerves emerge from the spinal cord through spaces between the vertebrae.
 Each nerve emerges as two short branches (called spinal nerve roots): one at the front of the spinal cord and one at the back.